CyberBust7 Tips To Spotting And Combating Cyber Crime For Businesses

 On top of that, attackers can install an access point to come back at a later date and find the information they want.

-Simple behaviors can leave the system vulnerable, including reading unknown emails, clicking on unfamiliar links, or browsing unverified websites.
+Simple behaviours can leave the system vulnerable, including reading unknown emails, clicking on unfamiliar links, or browsing unverified websites.
 This allows a malicious hacker an ingress point to lead an attack on the network and hold the business data ransom.

 7. Be Deceptive and Unpredictable